Illustration of a person sitting on a chair and looking at spreadsheets

 When money is tight, look at your top expenses.
 It might be easy for you to simply cut back on certain expenses.
 But for some recurring expenses, when continued spending is necessary to keep your business humming along, you could try to negotiate a better price with your vendors.
 So why not pick up the phone and give it a shot?

 Most suppliers are open to offering a better rate to repeat customers.
-If that doesn’t work, you can alway shop around for new suppliers who will give you the same (or similar) products at a better price.
+If that doesn’t work, you can always shop around for new suppliers who will give you the same (or similar) products at a better price.

 If you’re serious about growing your business, put down your sixth sense and pick up your Bench financial statements.
 Your business’s financial data will help you make informed, strategic decisions that maximize revenue and turbo charge your business’s growth.